 Once the implant is in place, a crown can be screwed down.
 The crown refers to the part of the tooth that is visible when a person smiles.
 It can be made of porcelain but is more commonly made of tooth-colored composite resin.
 Once screwed in, the crown looks like a regular tooth.

-Besides these basics, implants can also improve regular oral function.
+Besides these basics, dental implants in Worcester, MA, can also improve regular oral function.
 Patients who undergo the procedure often exhibit improved speaking and eating abilities, and also keep their jawbones strong and healthy by exerting the required amount of pressure.
 Because the implants are durable, they often form a permanent fixture in an individual’s mouth, meaning the patient has to undergo fewer procedures as they age.